tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/building-deploying/docker.md

 # Docker, Kubernetes & AWS notes

+## Terminologies

-## Container vs Virtual Machines
+Container vs Virtual Machines

 - Virtual Machines (VMs):
   - Hardware virtualization
-  - **Hypervisor** is a software, firmware, or hardware that creates and manages virtual machines by pooling and allocating resources from a single physical machine to multiple guest operating systems.
+  - `Hypervisor` is a software, firmware, or hardware that creates and manages virtual machines by pooling and allocating resources from a single physical machine to multiple guest operating systems.
 CPU, RAM, storage, network, cards
 - Container (docker):
   - Operating-System-level virtualization
   - Process isolation

+image = container package

 ## Docker

 `docker ps -a`

-Docker is a software platform that simplifies the process of building, deploying, and running applications by using containerization.
+`Docker` is a software **platform** that simplifies the process of building, deploying, and running applications by using containerization.
 It packages an application and all its dependencies (libraries, system tools, code, and runtime) into a standardized unit called a container.

 Build app vào docker, run locally, sau đó deploy lên aws.